 Portability Permits Doubling the Estate Tax Exemption for Surviving Spouses

 As you can see, with recent increases in the estate tax exemption amount, this is only an issue for the top 0.1%.
 Yet, some estate tax professionals advise all of their clients to elect portability just in case.
-A Democratic Congress and president may reduce the exemption amount and sometimes people come into unanticipated wealth.
+A Democratic Congress and president may reduce the exemption amount and, in any case, the exemption automatically drops in 2026 to $5 million adjusted for inflation due to the sunsetting provisions in the law.
+In addition, sometimes people come into unanticipated wealth.

 This happened to one of our clients.
-His wife died.
-Her estate and his together were well below the $5.49 million estate tax threshold in place when she died.
+When his wife died, her estate and his together were well below the $5.49 million estate tax threshold in place at that time.
 However, he owned a substantial number of shares in a start-up company.
 At the time of his wife’s death, the prospects for the company were quite poor and he thought the stock was worthless.
 Fortunately for him, lightening struck and all of the sudden the stock was worth millions.
 This occurred shortly after portability was enacted and it wasn’t clear how to elect portability.
 In addition, he did not do so within nine months of his wife’s death since at that time he thought the stock had no value.
 Fortunately, given the confusion for taxpayers and tax advisors at the time, the IRS extended the filing deadline and our client was able to elect portability.

 Be aware of the trap for the unwary.
 In order to elect portability, the surviving spouse must file a federal estate tax return for the deceased spouse, even though he may not have a taxable estate and no estate tax return would normally be necessary.
 This return, and the portability election, must be made within nine months from the date of the deceased spouse’s death.